dinith95/CodingBook/devops/kubernates/kubernates.md

 - during scheduling scheduler try to match the criteria
 - if none found it will schedule on available node

+> operator types

+- IN - label value preset in set of values supplied
+- NotIn - label value not present in supplied values
+- Exists - label with key exists
+- DoesNotExists - label with this key does not exists

 sample affinity
 ``` yaml
 affinity: